PedanticHacker/ReChess/README.md

 an XBoard GUI, can't be loaded and played against in ReChess because it doesn't support this protocol.
 If your chess engine also supports UCI, then you're in luck.

+### Can I do a chessboard position analysis?

+Yes.
+You can analyze a chessboard position with the default chess engine or the one you load yourself.

 ## Are there any requirements I must have for ReChess?